 - In another bowl beat together cream cheese and powdered sugar until combined.
 Using a rubber spatula gently fold the whipped cream into the cream cheese.

-- Sprinkle the gelatine over 30 ml water and let stay 5 minutes.
+- Sprinkle the gelatine over ⅓ of the water and let stay 5 minutes.

-- In a heatproof bowl over a pan with gently simmering water combine the bloomed gelatine with 70 ml water.
+- In a heatproof bowl over a pan with gently simmering water combine the bloomed gelatine with the rest of the water.
 Whisk continuously until the gelatine is completely dissolved.

 - With the rubber spatula carefully fold the gelatine into the cheesecake filling.
 Mix gently until the mixture becomes homogeneous.

-- Fold into the cheesecake filling also 50 g fresh raspberries (washed and dried).
+- Fold into the cheesecake filling also ⅓ cup/ 50 g fresh raspberries (washed and dried).

 - In a small cup combine cornstarch and water.
 Stir until the cornstarch is completely dissolved.

-- In a small saucepan over medium heat combine 120 g raspberries with 2 tbs sugar.
+- In a small saucepan over medium heat combine 1 cup/ 120 g raspberries with 2 tbs sugar.
 Whisk continuously until the mixture starts bubbling.

 - Add the cornstarch and stir until the mixture thickens.
 Remove from the heat and let cool until room temperature.

 Assembling the cake:

 - Place the sponge layer on a serving plate or a cake stand and put a cake ring around it.

 - Spoon the hot/ warm syrup on top.